Ostorlab/ostorlab_actions/README.md

 - **`max_wait_minutes`**: [Optional] - Max wait time in minutes, pipeline will not fail if the scan times out.
 - **`extra`**: [Optional] - Extra argument flags to pass to the Ostorlab ci-scan CLI.
 Common use case is passing the scan test credentials.
+- **`ui_prompts`**: [Optional] - List of UI prompts (natural language instructions) to guide the scanner on how to navigate the app during dynamic analysis.
+Useful for automating login or walkthrough steps.

 ### Action outputs